EarnestResearch/stack-snapshots/README.md

 # stack-snapshots

+**NOTE** this repo is now deprecated/archived.
+Nix/cabal are used to build haskell projects.

 A repository to house useful custom stack snapshots, c.f.,https://docs.haskellstack.org/en/stable/custom_snapshot/ and  https://www.fpcomplete.com/blog/2017/07/stacks-new-extensible-snapshots.

 The hope is that this will be useful as our internal dependencies grow.